rootulp/cosmos-sdk/README.md

 ## Branches

 1. [v0.46.x-celestia](https://github.com/celestiaorg/cosmos-sdk/tree/release/v0.46.x-celestia) is based on the `v0.46.x` release branch from upstream
-2. [main](https://github.com/celestiaorg/cosmos-sdk/tree/main) contains breaking changes (TODO: elaborate on why?)

 ## Contributing

-This repo intends on preserving the minimal possible diff with cometbft/cometbft to make fetching upstream changes easy.
+This repo intends on preserving the minimal possible diff with [cosmos/cosmos-sdk](https://github.com/cosmos/cosmos-sdk) to make fetching upstream changes easy.
 If the proposed contribution is

 * specific to Celestia: consider if [celestia-app](https://github.com/celestiaorg/celestia-app) is a better target
 * not specific to Celestia: consider making the contribution upstream in [cosmos/cosmos-sdk](https://github.com/cosmos/cosmos-sdk)